jwtk/jjwt/README.md

 <a name="jwe-alg-standard"></a>
 #### JWE Standard Key Management Algorithms

-The JWT specification defines 17 standard Key Management Algorithms used to produce the `payload` encryption key:
+The JWT specification defines 17 standard Key Management Algorithms used to produce the JWE Content Encryption Key (CEK):

 | Identifier | Key Management Algorithm                                                      |
 | --- |-------------------------------------------------------------------------------|